loicguichaoua/loicguichaoua.github.io/about.md

 permalink: /about/
 ---

-Blog about my side-projects & share thoughts on a number of topics.
+Blog about my side-projects along with a few thoughts on a number of topics.